 EMDR is a multi-step process of recovery.

-Identifying previously unrecognized emotional scars takes place during an extensive in-take interview.
+Identifying previously unrecognized emotional scars takes place during an extensive intake interview.
 Working one-on-one, HIR residents discover the source of emotional trauma.
-They rediscover when the trauma occurred and list “self-medications” they’ve used to mask unrecognized traumatic pain, sometimes for decades.
+They rediscover when the trauma occurred and list “self-medication” they’ve used to mask unrecognized traumatic pain, sometimes for decades.

 The Benefits of EMDR Explained

 Fernando describes the benefits of EMDR, a therapy that is evolving as practitioners learn more about the brain’s response to reprogramming long-embedded traumatic memories.

 EMDR is effective.